codecollage/Getting-and-cleaning-data/README.md

 Outputs:
 ========
 1. "x.txt" is the merged and tidied dataset from train and test dataset.
-Read CodeBook.md  that describes the variables, the data, and any transformations or work performed to clean up the data.
+Read CodeBook.md  that describes the variables.
 2. "xmean.txt" is a summary of the average of each variable accross activities group.